zhongzhou1/dPantherAzureTranslate/README.md

 7. In the search box, type Newtonsoft.Json to install the latest stable version.
 8. In the search box, type RestSharp to install the latest stable version.

+#### PyCharm
+1. In the upper-left corner, click file and choose settings.
+2. Choose project and click Project Interpreter.
+3. In the upper-right corner, select "+".
+4. Search youtube_dl and pafy and click "Install Package" button to install.